 A closer look at the lasting mark left by Elvis Presley—a timeline of influence.

-In 1977, President Jimmy Carter remarked on Elvis Presley's legacy, noting how his music and personality changed American popular culture.
+In 1977, President Jimmy Carter remarked on Elvis Presley's legacy, stating that his fusion of white country and black rhythm and blues permanently changed American popular culture.
+Presley's fame also expanded greatly with mass communication.

-Since 1977, there have been numerous alleged sightings of Elvis Presley, leading to a long-standing conspiracy theory among some fans that he faked his death.
+Since 1977, there have been numerous alleged sightings of Elvis Presley, fueling conspiracy theories that he faked his death.
+Fans maintain shrines and gather at Graceland on his death anniversary, elevating him to a cultic figure.

 In 1984, Elvis Presley received the W. C. Handy Award from the Blues Foundation and the Academy of Country Music's first Golden Hat Award.